Jonlowery/CIDM6330/Assignment2/README.md

 # Assignment 2: From Specification to API

 ## Overview
-In this assignment, I developed a basic FastAPI application that demonstrates how to transform a specification into a working API.
+In this assignment, I developed a basic FastAPI application that demonstrates how to transform my project specification into a working API.
 The project uses Pydantic models for data validation and implements simple CRUD (Create, Read, Update, Delete) operations for a "Customer" entity.
-This serves as a foundation for future enhancements, such as adding more entities and integrating a persistent database.
+This serves as a foundation for future enhancements, such as adding more entities and integrating a persistent database to be used for the trading application.

 ## Project Structure
 The project is organized as follows: